-Erin Moore is in her fifth season with the GW Volleyball program.
+Erin Moore is in her sixth season with the GW Volleyball program.
 She was elevated to Associate Head Coach in July 2015.

 In 2014, Moore helped GW to its most successful season since 2000 as the Colonials finished with a 22-8 overall record, an 11-3 mark in Atlantic 10 matches and the team's first appearance in the A-10 Championship match since 2002.